• Home

 • Contact

-Electrificacion Puerto Rico
+Electrificacion

-The images are interpretive rather than journalistic, exploring the small adjustments, developments and workarounds, and moments in-between storms with a fragile system.
-Additionally, this series investigates sites of power and electrification that suggest limitations in some places as well as potential alternatives moving forward.
+The images in Electrificación are interpretive rather than journalistic, exploring the small adjustments, developments and workarounds, and moments in-between storms with a fragile system.
+Additionally, this series investigates sites of power and electrification that suggest limitations in some cases as well as potential alternatives moving forward.
+By capturing these ordinary yet significant scenes, Electrificación reflects on the ways life continues in the face of an American system that doesn’t fully support Puerto Rico.

-Electrificacion Puerto Rico
+Electrificacion

-The images are interpretive rather than journalistic, exploring the small adjustments, developments and workarounds, and moments in-between storms with a fragile system.
-Additionally, this series investigates sites of power and electrification that suggest limitations in some places as well as potential alternatives moving forward.
+The images in Electrificación are interpretive rather than journalistic, exploring the small adjustments, developments and workarounds, and moments in-between storms with a fragile system.
+Additionally, this series investigates sites of power and electrification that suggest limitations in some cases as well as potential alternatives moving forward.
+By capturing these ordinary yet significant scenes, Electrificación reflects on the ways life continues in the face of an American system that doesn’t fully support Puerto Rico.

 Farnum 1.jpg